-When you’re incorporated, some of your professional earnings may be eligible to be taxed at the small business tax rate, which is about 13% but varies by province or territory.
+When you’re incorporated, some of your professional earnings may be eligible to be taxed at the small business tax rate, which is about 12% but varies by province or territory.

-Many incorporated physicians retain earnings in their corporate accounts, and this money generates passive income.
+Many incorporated physicians retain professional earnings in their corporate accounts, and this money generates passive income.
 Passive income includes interest, dividends, mutual fund income, capital gains and most real-estate rental income.

-In 2018, the government introduced new tax legislation governing Canadian-controlled private corporations.
-If your medical professional corporation earns too much passive income, this could limit access to the small business tax rate on your active professional earnings.
+In 2018, the government introduced tax legislation governing Canadian-controlled private corporations.
+If your medical professional corporation earns too much passive income, this could limit access to the small business tax rate on your professional earnings.

-For example, if your corporation has $350,000 of active professional income from your practice, your passive income must stay below $80,000 ($150,000 – [$350,000/5]) to avoid a higher tax rate on your active professional income.
+For example, if your corporation has $350,000 of professional income from your practice, your passive income must stay below $80,000 ($150,000 – [$350,000/5]) to avoid a higher tax rate on your professional income.

 RRSPs and TFSAs can help you keep more of your money

 Here's where RRSPs and TFSAs come into play.
-By paying yourself a higher salary, you can reduce your corporate net active professional income.
+By paying yourself a higher salary, you can reduce your corporate net professional income.
 With less money retained in your corporation, it reduces the size of your corporate portfolio, thereby generating less passive income.

 Paying yourself a salary also creates RRSP contribution room that allows you to shelter more money now (as RRSP contributions are deductible from your personal income) and defer paying taxes on it until you withdraw it in retirement (presumably at a time when you are in a lower tax bracket than you are today).
-To make the maximum allowable RRSP contribution of $26,500 in 2019, you would need to have earned a salary worth at least $147,222 in 2018.
+To make the maximum allowable RRSP contribution of $27,230 in 2020, you would need to have earned a salary worth at least $151,278 in 2019.

 When you take the money out of the corporation to contribute to your TFSA, you will pay tax upfront.
 But once the money is in the TFSA, all income earned within the TFSA is not taxable, making it a powerful savings tool.

-Work with your tax advisor and MD Advisor to better understand the tax benefits of these strategies — and others as well.
+Work with your tax advisor and MD Advisor* to better understand the tax benefits of these strategies — and others as well.
 They will know and understand how to minimize your overall tax liability by looking at your whole situation.
-From there, you will know which combination of savings will be right for you your unique circumstances.
+From there, you will know which combination of savings will be right for your unique circumstances.